raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 tags: [noindex, allonge, mermaid]
 ---

 Once upon a time, it was common in software job interviews to be asked to write code to solve some small problem.
-There were various philosophies aorund this practice, from it's a quick way to [filter out those with no programming ability whatsoever](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) to a pretext for "having a conversation about what is important in programming."
+There were various philosophies aorund this practice, one was that it was “A quick way to [filter out those with no programming ability whatsoever](https://en.wikipedia.org/wiki/Fizz_buzz#Programming).”

 Twenty years ago, a programmer named Konge got an interview with a Toronto Bank.
 His interviewer asked Konge to write a function that would determine whether a linked list has a cycle or not.
 Konge had never heard of this problem, but he had dabbled in Lisp and was familiar with cons cells, so he tried to think hard about how to detect a cycle while the clock ticked and the interviewer started at him.

-No pressure!
+The first solution Konge offered—maintaining a set of links already visited—was rejected.
+He was told that the problem can be solved in constant space.
+During the interview, Konge couldn't solve the problem in constant space, and the interview ended.

+We'll look at

 ---